Provides the meta-data that accompanies each plot in plot_assessment:

 a list with four text (or expression) elements:

-: compartment , species and matrix (biota), matrix (sediment), filtration (water), subseriesstation
+media: compartment , species and matrix (biota), matrix (sediment), filtration (water), subseriesstation: station_name and station_longnameunits: an expression giving the units including any normalisationextraction: the extraction date

 timeseries, particularly if e.g. there are different normalisers (sediment)